 The Commonwealth Secretariat has partnered with the ITFC and Cameroon's Ministry of Trade to deliver the first of a series of digital boot camp training workshops to build the capacity of women-owned micro, small and medium sized enterprises (MSMEs) across the west central African country.
 The first of a series of 2 workshops was held in Douala between 9 to 11 August 2022 and focused on building the innovative skills of women-owned MSMEs operating in the sectors of agribusiness including agro-processing, wholesale and retail trade, education, health and social services, arts and crafts, events management, food, and beverage, hospitality, and tourism.
-The project plans to host the next workshop in Yaoundé in early 2023, with approximately 100 women owned MSMEs expected to be beneficiaries of the partnership with ITFC.
+The project plans to host the market access workshop in Yaoundé in Q4 2023, with a view to promoting the selected SMEs on 3 Digital platform in the region for the 40 SMEs that will benefit from the training on market access.